kevinmarino/netscaler-geolite2/README.md

 ## Things to workthrough

 The workflow actions is something still new to me.
-My scripting skill set is not that advanced and I continue to learn and re-shape things that have been created to attempt to build re-usable and parameter friendly code.
-There are some things that could be tweaked but for a working solution this is what I've come up with so far.

-As I continue to run, tweak and learn how to do things better I'll re-visit this and update.
+I continue to learn I work at building re-usable and parameter friendly code.
+As with anything, the more time spent on something the better it can become.
+As a first project with GitHub workflow, actions and NetScaler powershell scripting there's a lot that can be revised in the future.

 ## Things to Add